bayush11/Caltech_SURF_2023/README.md

-put comments at the top of each script to explain the script itself put comments in the lines as well delete commeneted code
+put comments at the top of each script to explain the script itself put comments in the lines as well delete commeneted code add some google colab cells to the machine learning portion to explain the key points to use google colab and HOW to use google colab

 Take out any unnecessary code